 The International Staff Exchange Program is a national ICT category which stands independently from the specialist category.
-It is based on an equalized number of outbound and inbound moves from and to Germany, is therefore considered to be labour market neutral und thus no labour market test applies.
+It is based on an equalized number of outbound and inbound moves from and to Germany, is therefore considered to be labor market neutral und thus no priority test applies, however the working conditions must meet the German labor market conditions.